evaliu2002/PetMyDog/Weekly Reports/ReportEight.md

                             is not working for everyone and I helped trouble shoot the issue and narrowed the issue down to Java related.
 I also adjusted our docs based on the feedback provided and improved the developer doc and user guide.
+- ##### An Nguyen
+  -Goals from last week: Ensure dog list in owner profile is updated after creating dog object.
+  Prepare for final release.
+  -Progress and issue: Wrote tests for ViewDogProfile and CreateDogProfile.
+Help with the final release slides and videos.
+Reviewed the code and adjusted based on peer view's feedback